GluuFederation/docs-gg-prod/docs/source/db-less-setup.md

           }'
       ```

-1. Add the below JSON Configuration in your kong.yml file.
+1. Add the following JSON Configuration to the `kong.yml` file.

       ```json
       {